Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 17 Oktober 2024 14.23.40 UTC
+- WIB: Kamis, 17 Oktober 2024 15.31.25 UTC
-- WITA: Kamis, 17 Oktober 2024 15.23.40 UTC
+- WITA: Kamis, 17 Oktober 2024 16.31.25 UTC
-- WIT: Kamis, 17 Oktober 2024 16.23.40 UTC
+- WIT: Kamis, 17 Oktober 2024 17.31.25 UTC

 Kutipan Inspiratif:
-"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."
+"Take chances, make mistakes.
+That's how you grow.
+Pain nourishes your courage.
+You have to fail in order to practice being brave."

-Kategori: inspirational
+Kategori: motivational